janzeteachesit/100-days-of-writing/_drafts/csl-core-competencies-notes.md

 #### Beginning
 __*establish*__ relationship early in the piece,

+1. What is your inquiry question?
+2. Please send us 2 -5 sentences about where you are at?
+3. What would you like to see in the last session on Mon.
+April 10th?

 ##### Thesis -

 - This is what I got from this article or experience: